Battle of Leuwiliang: Aftermath

 During the battle, the Blackforce had sustained under 100 casualties but reported that they had killed 500 Japanese soldiers—300 by the Pioneer Battalion and 200 by the Machine Gun Battalion.
 The Japanese reported that they sustained 49 casualties—28 killed and 21 wounded—in their 16th regiment.
+The wounded included the regimental commander, Jurō Hiroyasu, who sustained a head injury but continued to command the regiment.
 No American casualties were reported from the Leuwiliang encounter.

 After withdrawing to Buitenzorg, the Blackforce withdrew further to Sukabumi, where they attempted to set up an organized defense but eventually broke and its component units dispersed into hills south of Bandung between 6 and 7 March, where within days the survivors were rounded up by Japanese soldiers.
 By 7 March, the Japanese had penetrated the Dutch defensive line in the north of the plateau following the Battle of Tjiater Pass, prompting the Dutch to capitulate.
 As the KNIL capitulated on 9 March, so did the Blackforce and the American artillery battalion.